This post may include affiliate links to find a product mentioned. See my full Disclosure Policy.

 - My kitchen cabinets are all in a straight line with a small crown molding strip on the top.
 I decided to paint the cabinets white.
 This way it will be fresh, clean and brighten up the whole area.

-- Next we are going to rip out the old backsplash and add a new one using white subway tile.
+- Next we are going to rip out the old backsplash and add a new one using 3 x 6 plain white subway tile.
 The catch here is I am adding tile above the cabinets as well!
 This will take away from the plain straight line of the cabinets and bring a more modern feel to the kitchen.

-- I am adding wood shiplap to three sides of the existing island and painting it white like the cabinets.
+- I am adding a wood shiplap look using inexpensive tongue & groove pine planks to three sides of the existing island and painting it white like the cabinets.

-- We are painting the walls around the tile and table nook an off-white color to continue to brighten the area.
+- We are painting the walls around the tile and table nook a light grey color to continue to brighten the area.

 - Lastly… we will replace the dishwasher and double oven to match other appliances.
 Right now the lighting over island and nook match my dining room chandelier which I still love.
 So, I opted to change out the just the pendent light shades to Industrial basket shades.